How to Paint Your Bathroom Yourself: A Step-by-Step Guide

 This way, you can avoid repeated visits to the store with an accurate calculation.
 The steps below explain how much paint you will need:

-Subtract Exposed Areas: Subtract the area of windows, doors, and any other areas not to be painted.
+Subtract Exposed Areas: Subtract the area of windows, doors, and other places not to be painted.
 This will give you the net area to be painted.

 3. Clean all surfaces to be painted